Newsletter

 May 15-17, 2026: Doubleweave Discoveries with Jennifer Moore

+This workshop is full.
+Spots opened due to cancellation will be filled from the waitlist.
 Learn all about the magic of doubleweave!
 In this workshop, participants will weave a sampler that explores weaving two independent layers of cloth, double-width cloth, tubular weaving, color-and-weave effects, pique, quilting, and doubleweave pick-up.
 Students with 8-shaft looms will also be able to weave samples of 2-block doubleweave techniques in log cabin, checkerboard, windows, and double-blocks.
 Graphing designs and working with multiple colors will be introduced.
 These techniques can then be taken home to create clothing, sculptural pieces, decorative hangings, and whatever else the imagination can dream of.
-Registration is not yet open, but you can find out more information at: Doubleweave Discoveries workshop with Jennifer Moore – Portland Handweavers Guild
+This in person workshop will be held at the MAC.
+For information or to join the waitlist visit: Doubleweave Discoveries workshop with Jennifer Moore – Portland Handweavers Guild

 March 12-14, 2027: Rug Weaving Basics with Mary Zicafoose

-Looking forward to 2027, we are excited to bring renowned artist Mary Zicafoose to PHG.
+We are excited to bring renowned artist Mary Zicafoose to PHG.
 Mary joins us for a program and workshop in March 2027.
 Learn, add to, or refresh your knowledge of a well constructed rug in Rug Weaving Basics.
+This is an in person workshop at the Multnomah Arts Center.
 Registration is not yet open.
 Learn more about Mary at: Mary Zicafoose Tapestries and Prints | Home Page

 Happy weaving and learning!